-For years, with the help of friends and family, I have impaled 80 to 100 pumpkins on the spikes of the iron fence on the corner of Kane and Strong in Cobble Hill for Halloween.
-Every pumpkin is unique.
-The impaled pumpkins are left for months, to age as nature commands, into gnarly remnants of themselves.
+Inspired by the spikes on the long iron fence on the corner of Kane and Strong in Cobble Hill, I began, in 1998, to impale pumpkins on Halloween.
+For years, with the help of friends and family, I impaled 80 to 100 pumpkins on these spikes.
+Every pumpkin was unique.
+The impaled pumpkins were left to age as nature commanded, into gnarly remnants of themselves.

 Starting in 2012, I invited neighbors and all pumpkin artists to contribute pumpkins to the fence.
 In 2013, contributors added 62 to our 104 for a total of 166 pumpkins, and more than 1500 trick-or-treaters and their families stopped by.

 For 2014, I am looking for a new location.

 2013 Pumpkin Impalement Featuring One Cobble Hill Fence and a Few Hundred Pumpkins

 The Wall Street Journal, October 31, 2013, p.
 A17